America's best 'mom and pop' restaurants for incredible comfort food

 West Virginia: Leonoro's Spaghetti House, Charleston

 A tried-and-tested neighborhood Italian is always a good bet, and Leonoro's Spaghetti House is a Charleston staple.
-The family-owned and run restaurant has had plenty of time to perfect its classic dishes; it's been operating since 1915, and the menu heaves with traditional favorites from spaghetti and meatballs to veal parmigiana, with cannelloni and tiramisu for dessert.
+The family-owned and run restaurant has had plenty of time to perfect its classic dishes; it's been operating since 1915, and the menu heaves with traditional favorites from spaghetti and meatballs to veal parmigiana, with cannoli and tiramisu for dessert.

 Wisconsin: Franks Diner, Kenosha